 Flossing should always be a priority in your oral care routine, but it takes on a higher level of importance when you have braces.
 The process of flossing is a little more complicated when you have braces and requires specially designed floss for braces to make it easier.
 There is a lot going on in your mouth when you have braces, and it is easy to overlook food particles that you missed with brushing.
 It is essential to get floss for braces and go through the process of flossing at least once per day.
 This will help you protect your gums from disease, your teeth from decay, and your smile from being full of gunk.

-In addition to going to your routine dental appointments, you will also regularly see an orthodontist when you have braces.
+In addition to going to your teeth cleaning appointments, you will also regularly see an orthodontist when you have braces.
 You will see the orthodontist much more frequently than your regular dentist because braces require regular adjustments to get your bite and teeth where they need to be.

 Another important braces tip to remember is that some foods can be problematic when you have braces.
 While you have braces, you will have to be careful about what you eat to avoid causing damage to your braces.